 Before heading out make sure you check the weather so you can dress accordingly.
 If you plan to be out on your bike for longer than 40 minutes, be sure to pack a small rucksack for water and a few snacks .

-Now that you’ve brushed up on the essentials, why not find a local HSBC UK Breeze ride near you?
+Now that you’ve brushed up on the essentials, why not find an off-road HSBC UK Breeze ride near you?

 Or if you don't know where to start, why not contact an MTB Leader to take you out?